A friend and I climbed to the top of the Pensacola Lighthouse. Yet, somehow, even this seemingly tame activity took a terrifying turn.

 First problem: You are not allowed to wear flip-flops.
-Lindsey and I are both wearing flip-flops.
+We are both wearing flip-flops.

 “No flip-flops allowed,” reads the sign.